chidori/webapp-template/README.md

 # webapp

-A Leiningen template for httpkit & compojure & selmer project.
+A Leiningen template for web application
+Used frameworks:
+* compojure
+* httpkit
+* selmer

 ## Usage